jec/spelt/README.md

 This is my first Elixir project and serves as a learning experience, so expect rough edges and pedantic and non-Elixir-idiomatic code.

+## License

+Spelt is licensed under the three-clause BSD license.
+See LICENSE.txt.

 ## To Do

 This checklist tracks the progress of implementing the endpoints defined in the